 In The Dark Tower several hints are dropped regarding entities and realities of this magnitude, especially in regards to "Todash Darkness and the unspeakable things that dwell there in the black never between realities".
 The scenes in Book Seven regarding Roland, Susannah, and Oy fleeing through Castle Discordia from one of these things that somehow got OUT of Todash are laced with suggestive themes about what would happen when the Tower falls and Todash sets these critters loose on all the many universes.

-An interesting variation is the Dancers at the End of Time: Humanity itself is the source of the horror: having reached omnipotence through enormously energetically costly technology, they dramatically sped up the heat death of the universe.
-The few surviving races still coexisting with humanity who are witnessing the stars dying at a frightening rate are pretty much living this trope.
-Also, since this is a Moorcock story, there is also the implication that some of the Abominations who are wreaking havoc in Elric's universe - including Elric's own Patron God- are in fact Dancers who decided to take part in wars between gods to stave off their boredom
+An interesting variation is The Dancers at the End of Time: Humanity itself is the source of the horror.
+Having reached omnipotence through enormously energetically costly technology, they dramatically sped up the heat death of the universe, and the few surviving races still coexisting with humanity are witnessing the stars dying at a frightening rate.
+Also, since this is a Moorcock story, there is also the implication that some of the Abominations who are wreaking havoc in Elric's universe - including Elric's own Patron God - are in fact Dancers who decided to take part in wars between gods to stave off their boredom.

 In Perelandra, after Weston returns to his body which had heretofore been possessed by a bent eldil, the picture he paints of the afterlife suggests a Cosmic Horror universe: Reality as we know it is just a thin shell surrounding an endless abyss of nothingness, and ultimately nothing humanity does matters.
 However, this being a novel by C. S. Lewis, he's wrong about the universe; and it's suggested that this wasn't even Weston talking, but an eldil impersonating Weston in hopes of discouraging Ransom.